 Warren Edward Buffett is the Chairman and CEO of Berkshire Hathaway.
 He is known for his knowledge and skills in the investment field.
 He was born on August 30, 1930, in Omaha, Nebraska.
 At age 11 years old, he bought his first share at the New York Stock Exchange.
 It was three shares of Cities Service Preferred (an oil and gas concern) to be exact.

 His first job was a paperboy and he was only 13 years old at the time.
 By 1944, he amassed $1,000 and filed his first income tax return.
-Not only was he a paperboy, he also sold stuff like stamps, beverages, golf balls, and magazine.
+Not only was he a paperboy, but he also sold stuff like stamps, beverages, golf balls, and magazine.
 In high school, he bought cheap pinball machines and made a profit.

 At age 15, he had $2,000 of fortune.
 He used it to buy a 40-acre farm in Nebraska.
 He made a profit off it by hiring a farm laborer to work the land.
 This income was used to pay for his college.
-He graduated in the University of Nebraska with a Bachelor of Science degree.
+He graduated from the University of Nebraska with a Bachelor of Science degree.
 He then went to Columbia Business School where he graduated with a Master of Science in Economics.

 As of December 2017, Warren Buffett has a net worth of over $84 billion.
 He is famous for his "value investing", an investing philosophy.
 It's a philosophy that looks at the underlying value of a company that most stock charts don't report on.